Flooristics, LLC

 Share Button

-While floating floors are a fine way for home owners and business owners to get a new look without a lot of money, there are a few common problems with the installation when not done properly.
+floating floorWhile floating floors are a fine way for homeowners and business owners to get a new look without a lot of money, there are a few common problems with the installation when not done properly.

 What Is a Floating Floor?

-Most Common Problem with Floating Floor Installation
+Most Common Problems with Floating Floor Installation

 There are some common issues with this type of flooring, such as inadequate floor prep or failing to provide an expansion zone around the perimeter.
-However, the most common problems that installers and customers find is that the locking mechanisms fail.
+However, the most common problems that installers and customers find are that the locking mechanisms fail.

 Each piece of flooring is designed to lock into the piece next to itself, known as a “click lock” system.
-When it locks into neighboring pieces tightly, there’s no need to fasten it or put adhesive under it, therefore it floats.
+When it locks into neighboring pieces tightly, there’s no need to fasten it or put adhesive under it; it floats.
 However, if not properly locked in, the flooring pieces won’t fully engage with each other and can cause damage to the floor planks.
 Expansion due to moisture can get in between planks, or edges can chip with use.

-Even though floating flooring can be the best option for a home owner or business owner, proper installation is essential, especially when it comes to the locking mechanisms.
+Even though floating flooring can be the best option for a homeowner or business owner, proper installation is essential, especially when it comes to the locking mechanisms.

 Filed Under: Floor Safety, Hardwood and Laminate Tagged With: floating floor installation, floating floor problems, install floating floor, problems with floating floor, what is a floating floor